bencodezen/bencodezen/src/blog/weekly-awesome-report-6.md

 ## Achievements

-- Finished The Effective Engineer
+- Finished reading "The Effective Engineer"
 - Began evolution of my productivity system by integrating it with Notion's database model
+- Completed "Design for Developers" on Frontend Masters

 ## Picks of the Week